godaddy-wordpress/woocommerce-memberships-rest-api-docs/source/includes/_webhooks.md

 WooCommerce Memberships extends WooCommerce with custom webhooks that are triggered when changes occur to User Memberships or Membership Plan objects.

-## User Memberships
+## Membership Plan WebHooks

-Each of the following webhooks will send a corresponding [user membership object](/#the-user-membership) as payload.
+Each of the following webhooks will send a corresponding [user membership object](/woocommerce-memberships-rest-api-docs#the-user-membership) as payload.

 Name                          | Description
 ----------------------------- | ---------------------------------